 From H.R.S.
 Benjamin, Director

-TAGS: Board of Trustees, 1948 Report, H.R.S.
+TAGS: Governance, 1948 director’s reports to BOT, Board of Trustees, H.R.S.
 Benjamin, students, workers, repairs, weather, food, farming, parties, telephones, vacations, staffing, folk-dancing, visitors, fundraising, donations, community, hospital, photography, reservoir, Fair Day, publicity, statement of belief

 [Jan-01] Description of winter at PMSS; end of students’ 16-day vacation; current enrollment (94 boarding students and four day students); Friday evening staff parties; REA service after electrical outages; chapel services and vespers by students.